arclabs561/subsume/README.md

 Framework-agnostic geometric box embeddings for containment, entailment, and hierarchical relationships.

+## Why "subsume"?

+The name **subsume** comes from the logical relationship that box embeddings model: when box A contains box B, we say that A **subsumes** B. This term originates from logic and philosophy, where "subsumption" means to include or absorb something into a more general category or concept.

+In box embeddings:
+- **Subsumption** = containment relationship (A ⊇ B means A subsumes B)
+- **Entailment** = if premise subsumes hypothesis, then premise entails hypothesis
+- **Hierarchical relationships** = parent concepts subsume child concepts

+For example, if "animal" is represented by a box that contains the box for "dog", then "animal" subsumes "dog" — the more general concept contains the more specific one.

 ## Overview

 `subsume` provides geometric embeddings (boxes, hypercubes) that model containment relationships in NLP and knowledge graphs.
 Unlike vector embeddings, box embeddings encode logical invariants: if box A contains box B, then A "subsumes" B (entailment, hierarchical relationship).